-Following approval of the Development Permit, the applicant shall file with the Baldwin County Engineer an application for approval of the Final Plat.
+Following approval of the Development PermitPreliminary Plat, the applicant shall file with the Baldwin County Planning Director an application for approval of the Final Plat.
 A complete application shall:

-- (a) Be made on Final Plat application forms available at the offices of the Baldwin County Engineer; - (b) Be accompanied by the Final Plat application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by 5 full-size black or blueline prints of the proposed Final Plat, one 11"x17" copy of the proposed Final Plat, one 8 1⁄2"x11" copy of the proposed Final Plat, 2 sets of As-built plans and in digital format, as per Section 4.6.5, and 2 sets of Test Reports as per Section 5.15(c); - (d) Be accompanied by a digital file of the proposed Final Plat, in suitable format to the County Engineer; - (e) Comply in all respects with the Development Permit, as approved, except for minor modifications not altering the design of the subdivision as may be approved by the County Engineer; - (f) Be submitted within two (2) years of the date of Development Permit approval; - (g) Unless previously submitted with the Development Permit application, be accompanied by a current (within 60 days from date of application) title policy, title opinion, or title report verifying ownership.
-Said title document shall cover a period of no less than 30 years; - (h) Be accompanied by documentation from the Baldwin County Health Department that the Site Preparation Plan is approved (for developments proposing to utilize on-site disposal systems); - (i) Be accompanied by a final copy of restrictive covenants and/or deed restrictions and, if the development contains retention facilities or common areas, a recorded copy of the instrument creating a property owner's association for the subdivision; - (j) If required improvements are not complete, be accompanied by a surety as required by Section 7.2 of these regulations; - (k) Be accompanied by a written report from each utility company which is to provide service to the proposed subdivision documenting their ability to serve said development unless previously submitted with the Development Permit application; - (l) Be accompanied by a completed Final Plat Application Submittal Checklist, and be accompanied by a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application. - (m) Be accompanied by all items as required by Section 7.4 Maintenance of Roadways and Drainage Systems.
+- (a) Be made on Final Plat application forms available at the offices of the Baldwin County Planning Director; - (b) Be accompanied by the Final Plat application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by 5 full-size black or blueline prints of the proposed Final Plat, one 11"x17" copy of the proposed Final Plat, one 8 1⁄2"x11" copy of the proposed Final Plat, 2 sets of As-built plans and in digital format, as per Section 4.6.5, and 2 sets of Test Reports as per Section 5.15(c); - (d) Be accompanied by a digital file of the proposed Final Plat, in suitable format to the Baldwin County Planning Director; - (e) Comply in all respects with the Development PermitPreliminary Plat, as approved, except for minor modifications not altering the design of the subdivision as may be approved by the Baldwin County Planning Director; - (f) Be submitted within two (2) years of the date of Development PermitPreliminary Plat approval; - (g) Unless previously submitted with the Development PermitPreliminary Plat application, be accompanied by a current (within 60 days from date of application) title policy, title opinion, or title report verifying ownership.
+Said title document shall cover a period of no less than 30 years; - (h) For developments proposing to utilize on-site septic systems, include the Baldwin County Health Department Certificate of approval on the final platBe accompanied by documentation from the Baldwin County Health Department that the Site Preparation Plan is approved (for developments proposing to utilize on site disposal systems); - (i) Be accompanied by a final copy of restrictive covenants and/or deed restrictions and, if the development contains retention facilities or common areas, a recorded copy of the instrument creating a property owner's association for the subdivision; - (j) If required improvements are not complete, be accompanied by a surety as required by Section 7.2 of these regulations; - (k) Be accompanied by a written report from each utility company which is to provide service to the proposed subdivision documenting their ability to serve said development unless previously submitted with the Development PermitPreliminary Plat application;

+- (l) Be accompanied by a completed Final Plat Application Submittal Checklist, and be accompanied by a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application. - (m) Be accompanied by all items as required by Section 7.4 Maintenance of Roadways and Drainage Systems. - (oO) Be accompanied by a wetland delineation and Jurisdictional Determination if required pursuant to Section 5.2.2.
+If wetlands were filled, a copy of any required permits.